orchest/orchest/orchest/jupyter-server/README.md

 - [X] How exactly does everything work with the `__init__.py` file.
 When is it called and where should it be placed?
     Then what is this: https://github.com/timbrel/GitSavvy/issues/626
-- [ ] Currently, the `connection_file` is stored at a hardcoded location.
-Put this location in a config.
-- [ ] Maybe it is possible to set an ENV variable to determine where the Jupyter `connection_file` is written instead of using their internal functions.
-The latter is more susceptible to erros in the future if their internal framework changes.
-Although for now this does not seem that important.
-I don't thinkt the Jupyter ecosystem will change this much that (ever possibly).
 - [X] I should put environment variables into the docker container.
 For example the notebook directory.
 Then I can set one for testing (without docker) and one for inside the container (which can be hardcoded to "/notebooks", since the files are always mounted there)
-- [ ] Logging
-- [ ] Create `/app/errors/` with `__init__.py` and `handlers.py` to create the blueprints and handle
-    the errors respectively.
-See this one https://flask-restplus.readthedocs.io/en/stable/errors.html for examples of handlers.
-- [ ] Testing with Flask https://flask.palletsprojects.com/en/1.1.x/testing/ I think it is best to
-    create the factory application.
+- [X] Testing with Flask https://flask.palletsprojects.com/en/1.1.x/testing/ I think it is best to create the factory application.
 Then call the `create_app` and then do `app.test_client()`
 - [X] Exclude the `app/tests` directory in the Dockerfile, because this is not perse needed to run the application inside a container.
 This is so lightweight.
 I think I can just leave it there